genepi-freiburg/CellMatchR/README.md

 ## Overview

-CellMatchR is a computational framework for matching bulk RNA-seq data - primarily from cell lines - to single-cell RNA-seq (scRNA-seq) reference datasets from the kidney.
+CellMatchR is a computational framework for matching bulk RNA-seq data to single-cell RNA-seq (scRNA-seq) reference datasets from the kidney.
 This repository accompanies the publication **Transcriptome-based cell type assignment for kidney cell culture models** from Schoberth, Boehm *et al.*. *(under review)*.

 CellMatchR was generated to help researchers classify and annotate bulk RNA-seq samples from kidney cell lines by leveraging curated kidney scRNA-seq reference atlases, using both correlation-based approaches and machine learning (TabPFN).